gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 *  m4.multiply(globalWorldInverse, joint.worldMatrix, dst);
 ```

 Whether you do that or not is up to you.
-The reason to do it is it lets you instance the skin.
-In other words you can render the skinned mesh in the exact same pose at more than
+The reason to do it is it lets you
+instance the skin.
+In other words you can render the skinned mesh in the exact
-one place in the same frame.
-The idea being that if there are lots of joints then doing all the matrix math for a skinned mesh is slow so
+same pose at more than one place in the same frame.
+The idea being that if there
+are lots of joints then doing all the matrix math for a skinned mesh is slow so
-you do that math once and then you can display that skinned
+you do that math once and then you can display that skinned mesh in different
-mesh in different places just by re-rendering with a different world matrix.
+places just by re-rendering with a different world matrix.

 That's maybe useful for displaying a crowd of characters.
-Unfortunately all the characters will be in the exact same pose so it's unclear to me if it's really that useful or not.
+Unfortunately all the
+characters will be in the exact same pose so it's unclear to me if it's really
+that useful or not.
 How often does that situation actually come up?
+You can
-You can remove multiplying by the inverse world matrix of the node in `Skin` and remove mutlplying by `u_world` in the shader and the result will look the same, you just can't *instance* that skinned mesh.
-Of course you can render the same skinned mesh as many times as you want in different poses.
-You'll need a different `Skin` object pointing to different nodes that are in some other orientation.
+remove multiplying by the inverse world matrix of the node in `Skin` and remove
+multiplying by `u_world` in the shader and the result will look the same, you
+just can't *instance* that skinned mesh.
+Of course you can render the same
+skinned mesh as many times as you want in different poses.
+You'll need a
+different `Skin` object pointing to different nodes that are in some other
+orientation.

-Back in our loading code, when we're making `Node` instances, if there's a `skin` property we'll remember it so we can make a `Skin` for it.
+Back in our loading code, when we're making `Node` instances, if there's a
+`skin` property we'll remember it so we can make a `Skin` for it.

 ```
 +const skinNodes = [];